jdheyburn/jdheyburn.co.uk/content/blog/alerting-on-nhs-coronavirus-vaccine-updates-with-huginn/index.md

 I'll need to also add in a DNS entry in PiHole to route HTTP calls on my network for `https://huginn.joannet.casa` to the IP address of my Caddy server.

+{{< figure src="huginn-deployed.png" link="huginn-deployed.png" class="center" caption="Deployed and ready for set up!" alt="Huginn login page at the domain name for it specified earlier" >}}

 ## Setting up agents

 The workflow we need to set up here is pretty simple whereby we only need two agents; a Website Agent and an Email Agent.
 The website agent will perform the scraping of the NHS website on a regular basis, and if the component on the web page has changed, then it will invoke it's downstream notifier - the Email Agent.